 Due to the majority of Muslim populations in Oman, the country celebrates 'Eid al-Fitr', and it is regarded as one of the most important religious festivals in Oman.
 Eid marks the end of Ramadan, which is the Islamic holy month of fasting.
 The festival of Eid lasts for three days.
 On the first day of Eid al-Fitr, Omanis go to mosques and perform the Eid prayer.
 After the Morning Prayer, the celebrations and feastings begin.
 Some common traditions in Oman are wearing new clothes, visiting relatives, giving presents to children, sending cards, and preparing festive meals.
 Moreover, due to the spirit of Eid, many Omanis go out of their way to show kindness and generosity to others.
 It is also common for many Arabs of the Middle East to host communal meals during Eid.

 A popular tourist attraction, the Sultan Camel Race Cup is a festival that was created to encourage one of the oldest Arab sports: camel racing.
 During the festival, camels compete on racetracks, which are specially built for this very sport.
 The camels are all brought from specialised farms that train them for this intense sport.
 The festival lasts a couple of days and is enjoyed by many.
 The King, Sultan Qaboos Bin Said is a huge fan of this festival and has supported this festival significantly.

-So plan to attend at least one of these festivals on your holiday in Oman!
+So plan to attend at least one of these festivals in Oman!
 Learn and experience the beautiful Omani customs, traditions and culture.
 These festivals are a fun experience for all history buffs, art lovers, foodies, and children!